-Repeating students: The notes of both theory and practice approved during the previous year will be kept, but not from two years or more before.
-The marks of the practical exercises will be kept if the student approved the practical exam.
-If there is any part of theory and / or practices approved in the previous year, the student will have the option of taking the assessment tests corresponding to the current year and the grades will be those of the current year and not the of the above.
+Repeating students: The notes of both theory and practice approved during the previous year will be saved, but not from two years or more before.
+If there is any part of theory and/or practices approved in the previous year, the student will have the option of taking the assessment tests corresponding to the current year and the grades will be those of the current year and not the of the above.